Kandahar massacre: Number of assailants

 According to U.S. authorities, a single soldier – Staff Sergeant Robert Bales – conducted the attack.
 The U.S. military showed Afghan authorities the footage from the surveillance video at the base as proof that there was only one perpetrator of the shootings.

 According to Reuters, some neighbors and relatives of the dead saw a group of U.S. soldiers arrive at their village at about 2 a.m., enter homes and open fire.
 "They were all drunk and shooting all over the place," said neighbor Agha Lala.
 According to The New York Times, one of the attack's survivors and "at least five other villagers" described seeing several soldiers, while some other Afghan residents described seeing only one gunman.
+One mother of six, whose husband was killed during the incident, reported involvement of a large number of people: "When they shot dead my husband, I tried to drag him into the house...
+I saw more than 20 people when I looked out the house.
+The Americans pointed their guns at me and threatened me, telling me not to leave the house or they'd kill me."
+An eight-year-old girl named Noorbinak, whose father was killed, reported that "one man entered the room and the others were standing in the yard, holding lights."
+The brother of another victim claimed his nephews and nieces had seen "numerous soldiers" with headlamps and lighted guns.
 Some elected officials said that they believed the attack was planned, claiming that one soldier could not have carried out such an act without help.
+In response, Afghan President Hamid Karzai appointed General Sher Mohammad Karimi to investigate the claims.

 On 15 March 2012, an Afghan parliamentary probe team made up of several members of the National Assembly of Afghanistan announced that up to 20 American soldiers were involved in the killings, with support from two helicopters.
 They had spent two days in the province on-site, interviewing the survivors and collecting evidence.
 One of the probe team members, Hamizai Lali, said: "We closely examined the site of the incident, talked to the families who lost their beloved ones, the injured people and tribal elders...
 The villages are one and a half kilometer from the U.S. military base.
 We are convinced that one soldier cannot kill so many people in two villages within one hour... [the victims] have been killed by the two groups."
 Lali asked the Afghan government, the United Nations, and the international community to ensure the perpetrators were punished in Afghanistan.
 While visiting one of the affected villages, Hamid Karzai pointed to one of the villagers and said: "In his family, in four rooms people were killed – children and women were killed – and then they were all brought together in one room and then set on fire.
 That, one man cannot do."
 However, the team later said they could not confirm that multiple soldiers took part in the killings.